astropy/specutils/docs/source/custom_loaders.rst

 Creating a custom loader
 ------------------------

 To create your own loader, you can use either of the above examples as a template.
-Change the ``name`` and allowed ``extension``s keywords for your specific case.
+Change the ``name`` and ``extension`` keyword for your specific case.
 Save this file with a name of your choosing (as long as it ends with ``.yaml``) in the ``.pyfocal`` directory in your home directory.
 If the ``.pyfocal`` directory does not exist, you can create the directory yourself::